ssup2/kpexec/README.md

 ## Install

 Since kpexec uses kubectl internally, **kubectl** installation and **kubeconfig** files must be properly configured before using kpexec.
 Whenever kpexec is executed, kpexec creates a **cnsenter (Container Namespace Enter) pod** to executes cnsenter. cnsenter is a command to exec command in the target container.
 The cnsenter pod must be created with **hostPID** and **Privileged** Option.
 Therefore, before using kpexec, you should check if the pod options mentioned are available in your kubernetes cluster.
+In K8s Cluster provided by most public clouds, including EKS, AKS, and GKE, kpexec can be used **without additional configuration**.

 ### Download Binary